Olli0103/fronius-inverter/README.md

 # Fronius Inverter

 A Raycast extension to monitor your Fronius Gen24 inverter in realtime.
-This extension provides a unified dashboard that displays detailed inverter information and key system metrics.
+This extension provides a unified dashboard that displays detailed inverter information and important system metrics.
 In addition, it includes a background menu‑bar command ("Inverter Watch") that continuously monitors for errors and allows you to quickly open the full dashboard.

 ## Features